rx290/SalesforceDevelopment/Apex/Fudamentals/Control Structures.md

             }
         }

-        you can use mmultiple values by seprating them using a comma.
+        you can use multiple values by separating them using a comma.

+        There is another statement called when else, this code block is executed when nothing matches. it comes in the last and looks like this:
+        Syntax:
+            When else {
+                code block
+            }

 ## Loops